MSc in Sustainable Urban Development FAQs

-Some of our students receive funding help from loans schemes, or employers/other organizations.
+Some of our students receive funding help from loan schemes, or employers/other organizations.
 We are able to provide tailored support to candidates and students in order to ensure that the terms of these schemes fit as well as possible with any local Oxford requirements.

 Current payment plans normally offer either the choice to pay over three or seven instalments.
-The seven-instalment plan runs from October to April; all fees accounts must be settled by March of each year.
+The seven-instalment plan runs from October to April; all fee accounts must be settled by March of each year.

 For any queries about fees or payment options currently available, please email firstname.lastname@example.org.

 MSUD student spotlights